siddarth-c/siddarth-c/README.md

 ### Hi there 👋

-My name is C Siddarth and I am currently pursuing BTech in Electronics and Communication from IIITDM, Kancheepuram.
+I am C Siddarth and am currently pursuing my bachelors in Electronics and Communication from IIITDM, Kancheepuram.

 My area of interest lies in applied machine learning and deep learning.